 Search your Bury

-Frequently asked questions - psychology and learning
+Frequently asked questions - Educational Psychology

-What is an Educational Psychologist?
+What is an Educational Psychologist (EP)?

 As part of their postgraduate training, EPs study child development, the psychology of learning and teaching and the psychological aspects of teaching children with special educational needs.
 They study how groups and systems function and how people communicate and maintain relationships.
 They also learn about assessment, solving problems, training others, consultation and research methods.